ant-media/ant-media-documentation/docs/guides/developer-sdk-and-api/sdk-integration/android-sdk/android-dependency.md

     maven {
       url "https://oss.sonatype.org/content/repositories/snapshots/" }

-After adding the repository we will add the following lines into dependencies session in app `build.gradle` file.
+After adding the repository, we will add the following lines to the dependencies session in the app `build.gradle` file.

     implementation "io.antmedia:webrtc-android-framework:2.8.0-SNAPSHOT"